 There is a logical reason why Eber is barely mentioned in the Bible despite his key role.

-It’s his key role.
+That would be his key role.

 Names are meaningful.
 Names define attributes.
 Eber’s name means “regions beyond”.
 Pretty persuasive argument that, like Paul, Eber was constantly traveling to spread the Gospel to the migrating heathen nations.